 - As an intermediate learner, you can start to find some more interesting and longer resources to listen to.

 - Once you reach the advanced level – congratulations! – you can basically choose whatever you want.
-You'll even be able to enjoy talk shows, TV programs or movies.
+You'll even be able to enjoy talk shows, Netflix in Chinese or movies.

 6 Recommended Chinese Listening Resources